-- 1. Quantitative Methods

-- 2. Basic Accounting

-- 3. Business English and Behavioral Studies
+- 1. Quantitative Methods (Computer Based Exam) - 2.
+Basic Accounting (Computer Based Exam) - 3.
+Business English (Public Sector) (Subjective)

-1. Quantitative Methods (CBE)
+1. Quantitative Methods

-On the successful completion of this paper candidates will be able to:
+On the successful completion of this paper, candidates will be able to:

-1 Understand basic mathematical tools that would be used in financial analysis at the next ' , levels 2 Apply financial mathematics to solve problems related to financial management 3 Use calculus to solve maximization and minimization problems 4 Solve problems involving linear programming by the use of graphical methods 5 Understand different methods of collecting and presenting statistical data 6 Compute and analysis measures of central tendency and measures of dispersion 7 Understand the concept of index numbers and their practical applications 8 Using regression and correlation analysis to study historic trends and predicting changes in dependent variable on the basis of its relationship with independent variable 9 Compute probability involving discreet as well as continuous data sompato processing involving allow out as work as sometimes as acta 10 Making decisions using sampling techniques involved in hypothesis testing, confidence interval estimation and determination of probability . •
+1 $\mathbf{T}{\mathbf{r}} = \mathbf{T}{\mathbf{r}} + $ 1 Understand basic mathematical tools that would be used in financial analysis at the next levels 2 Apply financial mathematics to solve problems related to financial management 3 Use calculus to solve maximization and minimization problems 4 Solve problems involving linear programming by the use of graphical methods 5 Understand different methods of collecting and presenting statistical data 6 Compute and analyse measures of central tendency and measures of dispersion 7 Understand the concept of index numbers and their practical applications 8 Using regression and correlation analysis to study historic trends and predicting changes in dependent variable on the basis of its relationship with independent variable 9 Compute probability involving discreet as well as continuous data 10 Making decisions using sampling techniques involved in hypothesis testing, confidence interval estimation and determination of probability